 What We Like About API Quick Start Nitrifying Bacteria

 This product starts a natural tank cycle quickly without the need to condition your tank.
-There is clear and easy to follow instructions on the bottle so it is easy for new aquarium enthusiasts to use.
+There are clear and easy-to-follow instructions on the bottle so it is easy for new aquarium enthusiasts to use.
 Plus the bottle will last you a really long time.
 The most impressive feature is probably that it dramatically reduces the ammonia in your tank, even when all other options have failed.

 What We Don’t Like About API Quick Start Nitrifying Bacteria